NichAttGH/AI-NPC-Artificial-Intelligence-applied-to-a-Non-Playable-Character/README.md

 # AI NPC: Artificial Intelligence applied to a Non-Playable Character
+This is a project done for the undergraduate course “Virtual Reality for Robotics” at the University of Genova.

 ## Description
 This project aims to integrate artificial intelligence into an NPC (Non-Playable Character) within a game environment.
 The project used Unreal Engine 5.4.4 as the development environment and made use of plugins such as ConvAI and MetaHumans.
 [Report](https://github.com/NichAttGH/AI_NPC/blob/main/AI_NPC.pdf) for more details.